Judicial review in English law: Procedural impropriety

 A decision suffers from procedural impropriety if in the process of its making the procedures prescribed by statute have not been followed or if the "rules of natural justice" have not been adhered to.

 Statutory procedures

 An Act of Parliament may subject the making of a certain decision to a procedure, such as the holding of a public hearing or inquiry, or a consultation with an external adviser.
 Some decisions may be subject to approval by a higher body.
 Courts distinguish between "mandatory" requirements and "directory" requirements.
 A breach of mandatory procedural requirements will lead to a decision being set aside for procedural impropriety.

 Breach of natural justice

 The rules of natural justice require that the decision maker approaches the decision making process with "fairness".
 What is fair in relation to a particular case may differ.
-As pointed out by Lord Bridge in Lloyd v McMahon [1987] AC 625, "the rules of natural justice are not engraved on tablets of stone".
+As pointed out by Lord Bridge in Lloyd v McMahon, "the rules of natural justice are not engraved on tablets of stone".
 Below are some examples of what the rules of natural justice require: